How is black seed oil beneficial?

 - Intestinal parasites

-- Kidney & bladder disease
+- Kidney and bladder disease

-- Liver & gallbladder problems
+- Liver and gallbladder problems

 - Memory impairment, mental fatigue, lethargy, confusion

-- Metabolic Syndrome
+- Metabolic syndrome

-- Muscle cramps & spasms
+- Muscle cramps and spasms

 - Nasal congestion

-- Neurotoxicity and Neurodegeneration
+- Neurotoxicity and neurodegeneration

 - Opiate addiction/withdrawal